NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## Bug List

-A list of bug reports submitted by us, which were exposed by COMFORT.
-Where "Verified" in the "State" column means the bug is confirmed but has not been fixed by the vendor.
+A list of bugs exposed by COMFORT-generated test case.
+Note that if a bug is marked as "Verified", it means the bug has been confirmed by not yet fixed by the vendor.

 | No. | JS Engines | Build Version | Bug Report Link  | Contributor  | State    |
 | --- | ---------- | --------------| -----------------| ------------ | -------- |